Skip to content

 Successful RAG systems aren't projects that ship once—they're products that improve continuously.
 The difference between teams that succeed and those that fail isn't the embedding model or vector database they choose.
 It's whether they treat RAG as a living product that learns from every user interaction, or as a static implementation that slowly decays in production.

-Here's what we'll cover:
+What we'll cover:

 • Why thinking of RAG as a "project" instead of a "product" dooms most implementations